Families and Kids

 If you want to explore more of Tempe’s art scene, we suggest hopping in your car for a self-guided driving tour of a few of our favorite Tempe murals.
 Check out our blog, Murals in Tempe, Arizona — Part I and Part II — to see the City of Tempe’s public art collection.
 You’ll be amazed at the creativity all around the city.

-10. Catch Arizona Theatre Company at Tempe Center for the Arts
+10. See Arizona Theatre Company at Tempe Center for the Arts

 This schedule adds to the robust offerings currently performing at this state-of-the-art venue and marks a new era for ATC, and affirming the City of Tempe’s commitment to the arts.